Reltroner/reltroner-studio/content/places/reltronepolis-central-station.md

 - **Urban-to-Continental Mobility Core** — Designed for citywide, national, and continental mass transport (land-based)
 - **Integrated Airgrid Portal** — The only global-mode line via flying route across Asthortera
 - **Does Not Handle Planetary or Interstellar Travel** — Those are managed through **RAIA (Reltronepolis Aeropolis International Airport)**
-- **Anchor point of Tron Square** — the civic, spiritual, and economic super-core of Reltronepolis for Asthortera’s capital
+- **Anchor point of Reltronepolis Hub** — the civic, spiritual, and economic super-core of Reltronepolis for Asthortera’s capital
 - **Migration & Diplomatic Gateway** between Reltronland and the greater galaxy
-- **Anchor point of Tron Square** — the civic, spiritual, and economic super-core of Reltronepolis

 ---